ayatokura/ai-openscale/wos-risk-config-ovr-wos-only.md

 1. Launch Watson OpenScale.

-   a.
-From the IBM Cloud Dashboard, click Services.
+   1. From the IBM Cloud Dashboard, click Services.
-   b.
-Click Watson OpenScale
+   2. Click Watson OpenScale
-   c.
-Click the Launch Application button.
+   3. Click the Launch Application button.

 2. When prompted about running automatic setup, click the Auto setup button.
 3. From the Insights dashboard, click the Beta features button.